victor7w7r/036bootstrap/README.md

 - :warning: **Only Works in x86_64 Processors, UEFI Systems and GPT Disks**
   - MBR systems is not compatible here

-- :warning: **This scripts use f2fs filesystem for SSD/NVMe devices**
+- :warning: **These scripts use f2fs filesystem for SSD/NVMe devices**
   - Is the best filesystem for Linux and friendly for NAND like devices

 - :warning: **Make a partition table before**